GovTechSG/techpass-user-docs/docs/support/signinissues.md

 </details>

-<details><summary>I experience an infinite sign-in loop while accessing TechPass portal.</summary>
+<details><summary>I experience an infinite sign-in loop while accessing TechPass Portal.</summary>

-If you experience an infinite sign-in loop while signing in to the TechPass portal, please clear your cache.
+If you experience an infinite sign-in loop while signing in to the TechPass Portal, please clear your cache.

 </details>